All Rights Reserved

-Porter was the CIA station chief in London.
-Nate had only met him once and all he could recall about the man was that he’d had brown hair and brown eyes.
+Porter was the CIA station chief here in London.
+Nate had only met him once, and all he could recall about the man was that he’d had brown hair and brown eyes.
 Nothing stood out.
 Which was probably good for a CIA guy.

-Abby nodded, but the skin around her eyes tightened.
-It was almost imperceptible, but Nate was watching her so close he noticed.
-Did she not like her boss?
+Abby nodded, but the skin around her eyes tightened— almost imperceptibly, but Nate was watching her so close, he noticed.
+Did she not like working for Porter?

 “Porter’s a good man to work for.”
-Colt didn’t wait for her response, but Nate would have liked to hear if Abby had anything to say.
+Colt hadn’t waited for her response, but Nate would have liked to hear if Abby had anything to say.
 Instead, Colt turned to Nate.
 “Did you find anything?”

-Several heads of intelligence were clustered a little further down another hall, with Harry Barton, the new Chief at MI6 right in the middle of it.
-They were all looking at a device in Harry’s hand and a collective gasp arose from the crowd.
-Abby, Nate, and Colt looked at each other, then walked toward them.
+Several heads of intelligence were clustered a little farther down another hall, with Harry Barton, the new Chief at MI6, right in the middle of it.
+They were all looking at video footage on an iPad in Harry’s hand, which was strange.
+No devices were to have been allowed inside the prison.
+But when a collective gasp rose from those watching, it was obvious something was happening.
+Abby, Nate, and Colt looked at each other, then walked toward the group.

 Harry spotted them and disengaged from the crowd to meet them halfway.
-“We’ve just got word there have been four attacks.”
-He was breathless, as if he’d been running, but the look on his face was all business.
+“We’re just getting confirmation of four attacks.”
+He was breathless, as if he’d been running, but the expression on his face was all business.
 Nate knew that look.
 When the news was bad, every intelligence officer had a blank go-to look.

 “What kind of attacks?”
 Colt asked, stepping closer to Harry.

-Nate wanted the details.
+Nate wanted details.
 Now.
-He didn’t want to wait for Harry to give him a sanitized version or leave out any facts that MI6 wasn’t making public yet.
-He reached for his cell phone, but remembered they’d all been required to give them to security.
+He didn’t want to wait for Harry to give a sanitized version without facts that MI6 wasn’t making public yet.
+He reached for his cell phone, but remembered he’d been required to give it to security.
 “Where?”

-For a second Harry’s fists clenched and his face belied his emotion.
+For a second Harry’s fists clenched and his control cracked.
 He looked stricken.
 “Suicide bombers.
-In the subway systems.
-London, Paris, New York, and Istanbul.”
+In the subway systems of London, Paris, New York, and Istanbul.”
 Harry’s eyes were bleak as he met Nate’s.
 “It’s bad.
-Dozens of people killed or injured.
+Hundred of people killed or injured.
 And since they all took place within a few minutes of each other, we believe they were coordinated.”

 “Four coordinated attacks.
-On four of the countries that allied to fight against ISIS.”
+In four countries that allied to fight ISIS.”
 Nate’s pulse started to pound.
-The possible meaning for the bloody numbers in Atwah’s cell came to mind.
-411. What if these four were the first wave and there could still could be two more coming?
+Another possible meaning for the bloody numbers in Atwah’s cell came to mind.
+411. What if these attacks were a first wave, and there were two more coming?
 Bigger ones.
-Much bigger, if Atwah were really involved.
+Much bigger, if Atwah were directly involved.
 He looked at Abby.
-“Were you thinking this was why Atwah left those numbers behind?”
+“Four.
+One.
+One.”

-Anger and sadness flitted across Abby’s face before she was able to draw that curtain over her emotions.
+Anger and sadness flitted across Abby’s face before she was able to draw a curtain over her emotions.
 “It’s likely.”
 She took a breath and let it out slow.
-“We’ve definitely got work to do if we’re going to find Atwah before the next attack happens.”
+“We’ve definitely got work to do if we’re going to find Atwah before the next attack.”

 “What do you mean?”
 Harry asked.
 Several people were trying to get his attention, but he held up a hand.

 Abby looked at Colt, then Nate.
-“Atwah left us a clue as to what is coming.
+“Atwah may have left us a clue as to what is coming.
 I’ll let Nate fill you in.”

-Colt looked between them and chimed in.
-“I can talk to Porter if you’d like, and we can start coordinating all our efforts.
-The more heads we can put together, the faster we can find Atwah.”
+Colt looked between them before he chimed in.
+“I can talk to Porter if you’d like, and we can start coordinating our efforts.
+The more heads we put together, the faster we can find Atwah.”

-She gave Colt a polite smile.
-The first smile since Nate had met her, but it didn’t reach her eyes.
 “Thanks for the offer, but I won’t be able to accept.
 I’ll let you know if that changes or if I need any help, Captain.”
-Without even a backward glance she melted into the crowd of intelligence heads that were now demanding Harry’s attention.
+Without even a backward glance she melted into the crowd of intelligence heads demanding Harry’s attention.

-Within seconds she’d disappeared as surely as Atwah had.
-He didn’t even see her blonde bun bobbing among the crowd.
+Within seconds she’d disappeared as completely as Atwah had.
+Nate didn’t even see her blonde bun bobbing among the crowd.
 With an inward sigh, he turned his mind back to the mission at hand.
 Find Atwah and stop the attacks he’d obviously been planning from his cell.
 All 389 days he’d been there.

 And Nate knew he didn’t have much time.